 Some more info about WordPress:

-- Jetpack plugin– Which brings many features of WordPress.com into a self-hosted WordPress blog including WordPress stats.
+- Jetpack plugin– brings many features of WordPress.com to the self-hosted WordPress platform (including WordPress stats).

-In the next post, I will be sharing difference between WordPress.com hosted and self-hosted version.
-Don’t forget to join us on Twitter @WPSutra and Facebook for latest updates.
+Don’t forget to join us on Twitter @WPSutra and Facebook for the latest updates.